piratecash/pirate/doc/fuzzing.md

 Fuzz-testing Cosanta Core
 ==========================

-A special test harness `test_cosanta_fuzzy` is provided to provide an easy entry point for fuzzers and the like.
-In this document we'll describe how to use it with AFL.
+A special test harness in `src/test/fuzz/` is provided for each fuzz target to provide an easy entry point for fuzzers and the like.
+In this document we'll describe how to use it with AFL and libFuzzer.

 Building AFL
 -------------